Qui sommes-nous ?

 What does ANSM do to ensure the safety of preparations ?

-ANSM ensures that the use of a hospital preparation is justified, and reviews :
+ANSM ensures that the use of a hospital preparations is justified, and reviews :

 In this case, ANSM may request in-house pharmacies to review the suitability of these hospital preparations.